syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Paging.md

 ' Set the size  1000 records in each page pager.PageSize = 1000
-'Add the paging support to the GridGroupingControl pager.Wire(Me.gridGroupingControl1, _dt) ' _dt is the DataTable object
+'Add the paging support to the GridGroupingControl pager.Wire(Me.gridGroupingControl1, dataTable) ' dataTable is the DataTable object
 {% endhighlight %}
 {% endtabs %}